wpexpertsio/license-manager-woocommerce/readme.txt

 #### Key features

+* Display the license keys section inside WooCommerce ‘s My Account Page
+* Allow users to activate/deactivate their license keys
+* Allow users to download license certificates
+* Admins can add a company logo on a license certificate
+* Admins can do a one-click migration of the License Key from the Digital License Manager
+* Admin can generate licenses for all past orders
 * Automatically sell and deliver license keys through WooCommerce.
 * Automatically manage the stock for licensed products.
 * Activate, deactivate, and check your licenses through the REST API.